fluidecho/hypermq/README.md

 ## Examples

-see `examples` folder.
+See `examples` folder.
 To print debugging info use the _--preview_ argument when running the app, for example:

 ```
 node examples/pushpull/push.js --preview